jerakia/jerakia/doc/getting_started.md

-# Add data to Jacaranda #
+# Add data to Jerakia #

 ## Data files ##

-Using the YAML [file datasource](datasources/file.md), we'll now add some configuraton data for Jacaranda to query,  first lets create the directory structure
+Using the YAML [file datasource](datasources/file.md), we'll now add some configuraton data for Jerakia to query,  first lets create the directory structure

-    # cd /var/lib/jacaranda
+    # cd /var/lib/jerakia
     # mkdir -p common hostname/fake.server.com environment/development

-Jacaranda lookups contain two important components, a _namespace_ and a _key_, by default the file backend will search for your key in a file corresponding to `<path>/<namespace>.yml`.
+Jerakia lookups contain two important components, a _namespace_ and a _key_, by default the file backend will search for your key in a file corresponding to `<path>/<namespace>.yml`.
 So let's create that now for a fictional _servers_ key in the _ntp_ namespace

-    # vim /var/lib/jacaranda/common/ntp.yml
+    # vim /var/lib/jerakia/common/ntp.yml

 In this document we put our configuration for the _ntp_ namespace